 This film manages to be the perfect combination of ghost story and slasher flick.
 The murder scenes are not overly graphic, but they come across as quite disturbing.
 The supernatural element makes your skin crawl, adding some real shivers to this horror tale.

-I have to mention a few things I’ve picked up on .
+I have to mention a few things I’ve picked up on.
 Has anyone else ever noticed these things?
 Twelve and six are key numbers in the story; the horror starts at midnight, there are twelve key characters in the film: Stevie, Andy, Father Malone, Nick, Elizabeth, Kathy, Sandy, Dan, Mrs. Kobritz and the three fisherman.
 Elizabeth tells Nick that he makes her twelfth time being picked up while hitchhiking.
-Stevie starts broadcasting at the radio at 6pm, there are six victims claimed by Blake.
+Stevie starts broadcasting at the radio at 6pm, there are six victims claimed by Blake and his dead crew.

 I also noticed that Elizabeth(Jamie Lee Curtis)has the same first name as Blake’s ship.
 Also, at around the 53 minute mark in the film, there is a man in glasses wearing a blue coat, this guy looks like Steven Spielberg.
 Does anyone know if it actually was Spielberg?

 I also have a theory that is a possibility that the film is all a nightmare experienced by Andy (Ty Mitchell)after he hears the story on the beach.
 I’ve started to think that because the film opens with that scene, and just before that there is this quote from Edgar Allen Poe: “All that we see or seem is but a dream.
 A dream within a dream.”
 There must be a reason this was included.
 Could it be that this is supposed to be a nightmare after all?
 The film also has many moments where something suddenly happens, or changes suddenly to something scary just as nightmares have a tendency to do.